Mind Mapping: Examples, Tips and Template

-Research has shown that our brains function better when we mainly use images, symbols and associations.
+Research has shown that the human brain functions better when images, symbols and associations are used.

 This fact is left untapped on a daily basis and this is clearly a missed opportunity.
 Fortunately, there is a method that is in line with the results of this research and which makes learning and remembering more effective and manageable.